intel/tcf/doc/04-HOWTOs.rst

 Configure physical Linux targets with a fixed Live filesystem
 -------------------------------------------------------------

-Using the same mechanism as for :ref:`QEMU <ttbd_config_qemu_linux>`, a physical Linux machine can be booted with the TCF-live image that will always boot fresh to the same state.
+A physical Linux machine can be booted with the TCF-live image that will always boot fresh to the same state.

 This builds on the :ref:`previous section <tt_linux_simple>`.